-While lower capacity four-post car lifts on casters can often serve as a portable car lift, more specialized solutions include mobile scissor style lifts on a long handle, portable frame single post lifts and light-duty two-post car lifts like the MaxJax.
+While lower capacity four-post lifts on casters can often serve as a portable car lift, more specialized solutions include mobile scissor style lifts, portable single post lifts and the QuickJack portable car lift.

 When it comes to portable car lifts, always be aware that you trade function for form with these smaller portable car lifts.
 You will be unable to lift larger, heavier vehicles.
 Always make sure that the car lift you’re considering can handle the appropriate capacity for the vehicles you plan on lifting before looking at overall footprint.

 Another space-saving option to think about is an in-ground lifting solution, which is covered in the next section.

 For a long time, in-ground car lifts were considered the car and truck lifting standard for larger shops and rental businesses.
 The most attractive feature is the ability to keep your car lift hidden within the floor of your shop or garage when it is not in service.
 These auto lifts can be either elevator style or scissor lift style and are good choices for keeping the ground clear of clutter.
 Like scissor lifts, in-ground style car lifts can also be frame engaging or wheel engaging, depending on the design.